What Art Does

 The same is true with doctrinal truth and theological propositions.
-It is one thing to read Grudem’s outstanding articulation of the holiness of God, but it’s quite another to see God display his holiness in the prophet’s awful vision of Isaiah 6.
-The holiness of God displayed in Isaiah 6 impacts you—and Isaiah—in ways that Grudem’s tightly-defined theology never could.
+It is one thing to read Wayne Grudem’s outstanding articulation of the holiness of God in his Systematic Theology, but it’s quite another to see God display his holiness in the prophet’s awful vision of Isaiah 6.
+The holiness of God displayed in Isaiah 6 impacts you—and it impacted Isaiah—in ways that Grudem’s tightly-defined theology never could.
 And that, in large part (or maybe entirely), is why God has given his truth to us in the Bible with all its forms and genres as opposed to something like systematic theological statements.

-“Music in the church is God’s gift to us to drive his truths down deeper into our souls and connect with us internally in ways that mere verbal forms of communication cannot.
+“Music in the church is God’s gift to us to drive his truths down deeper into our souls and connect with us internally in ways that normal, verbal communication typically does not.”

 Music & God’s Truth